okx/go-wallet-sdk/README.md

 ## 📦 Installation

-To install the OKX Web3 Go Wallet SDK, ensure you have Go 1.22+ installed, such as run:
+To install the OKX Web3 Go Wallet SDK, ensure you have Go 1.22+ installed, then run:

 ```shell
 # Install SDK